KTH-EXPECA/oai5g/docs/quectel/start.md

 - The argument of `-o` creates a file that logs performance metrics such as frame roundtrip delay
 - The argument of `--quiet` selects the display mode (if "True" then display is off)
 - The argument of `-u` sets the playback duration (loops the video file if duration exceeds duration of video file)

+The files containing the timestamps are saved in /tmp folder.